Ștefan Bănică Jr.

-Ștefan Bănică Jr. (/ro/; born 18 October 1967) is a Romanian actor, singer, film director, and television presenter.
+Ștefan Bănică Jr. (/ro/; born October 18, 1967) is a Romanian actor, singer, film director, and television presenter.

 Biography

 Bănică was born in Bucharest to actor Ștefan Bănică Sr. and journalist Sanda Vlad-Liteanu.
 He graduated from the Ion Luca Caragiale High School.
 In his early career, he starred in multiple successful romance films (Liceenii, Liceenii Rock'n'Roll).
-He is well known in Romania for presenting Dansez pentru tine, the most long-lived dance competition ever aired in the country; broadcast on Pro TV; and for his role as a talent judge on The X Factor.
-He is the father of the singer Radu Ștefan Bănică, born on 07 February 2002, also in Bucharest.
-He has another child, Ana Violeta Bănică, born on 15 December 2007.
+He is well-known in Romania for presenting Dansez pentru tine, the most long-lived dance competition ever aired in the country – broadcast on Pro TV, as well as for his current role as a talent judge on the Romanian X Factor – broadcast on Antena 1.
+He is the father of the singer Radu Ștefan Bănică, born on February 7, 2002, also in Bucharest.
+He has another child, Ana Violeta Bănică, born on December 15, 2007.